paulwarren/nzde/dict/G/README.md

 ## gafu

-n. a God-almighty fuck-up; a blunder or mess-up[ORIGIN: acronym](See cf. safu, tafu.)
+n. a God-almighty fuck-up; a blunder or mess-up [ORIGIN: acronym] (See cf. safu, tafu.)

 ## gag, the

 n.
 > (children's)

 ## gaga

 n. kiekie
 > see kiekie

 ## gahnia

 n. <i>Gahnia (?)sieberiana</i>, saw edge.
 A tall sharp-leaved adventive grass associated with kauri forests in Northland.
 > Jim writes: No entry in OED or other general dictionaries, but mentioned e.,g. in <i>Readers Digest Gardeners' Encyclopedia of Plants and Flowers</i>.
 Its commonness and invasive status in parts of NZ may justify regarding it as distinctive NZE?

 <b>2</b> n. <i>Gahnia xanthocarpa. </i>

 <b>2</b> n. <i>Gahnia procera. </i>